Security analysis of orthogonal state attack on a high-speed quantum key distribution system: Results

+The SPAD's counting rate under the muted attack is recorded as shown in \cref{fig:main}(c).
 The trend of the counting rate is divided into four regions.
 Region 1 is the rising stage, where the count rate of the SPAD enhances with increasing number of photons reaching the APD.
 Region 2 is the declining stage, in which the increasing number of incident photons leads to more periods being muted, resulting in the continuous decrease in count rate of photons.
-Region 3 is the muted stage, which is the working area of the attack.
-As the number of injected photons increases, the SPAD enters this stage that is nearly no click registration.
-Specifically, when the SPAD receives the hacking pulse, it almost 100\% turns into a muted state and then enters the dead time.
-Once the SPAD's dead time ends, it receives the hacking pulse again, causing it to be muted once more.
+Region 3 is the muted stage, which is the work area of the attack.
+Although the number of injected photons increases, there is nearly no click registered.
+That is, the hacking pulse almost 100\% controls the SPAD to turn into a muted status $P_{a,i}\approx1$.
+The discriminator enters dead time after detecting the wide avalanche signal.
+Once the dead time ends, the SPAD receives the hacking pulse again, being muted once more.
 This cycle of muted detection is periodically repeated.
-In Region 4, as the photon count continues to increase and reaches 3000 photons per gate or more, the SPAD's count rate comes back.
-This is because the avalanche charge increases with the increase in the number of injected photons, leading to stronger afterpulses and ultimately resulting in an increase in the count rate.
-Eve gradually losing control over the SPAD.
+In Region 4, as the photon count continues to increase and reaches 3000 photons per gate or more, the SPAD's count rate rises back.
+This is because the increased avalanche charge leads to stronger tail pulses, which ultimately reaches the discrimination threshold.
+Eve gradually loses control over the SPAD.

 When Eve implements the muted attack on an actual QKD system, she tends to minimize her own cost by injecting as few photons as possible.
-When the number of photons injected by Eve gradually increases to 150 photons, the count rate decreases to $134~\hertz$, reaching the dark count level, $150~\hertz$.
-At this point, even if the SPAD clicks due to hacking pulse, it would be interpreted as a dark count of the SPAD and does not raise Bob's quantum bit error rate (QBER).
+Eve aims to control the SPADs response while minimizing the required injected optical power.
+Increasing the photon number can further suppress the click probability of the SPAD, however, it also increases the probability of photon leakage due to the finite extinction ratio of the polarizing beam splitter (PBS) in the QKD receiver, thereby introducing additional QBER.
+When the number of photons injected by Eve gradually increases to 150 photons, the count rate decreases to \SI{134}{\hertz} ($P^{\times}_{click,t}=1.34\times10^{-7}$), approaching the dark count level \SI{150}{\hertz}.
+At this point, even if the SPAD clicks due to a hacking pulse, it would be interpreted as a dark count of the SPAD and does not raise Bob's QBER.
 Thus, it is essential to ensure that each SPAD receives at least 150 photons.
-When Bob selects the same basis as Eve, there are 300 photons reaching a single SPAD, at which point the counting rate of this SPAD drops to $32~\hertz$.
+That is, when Bob selects the same basis as Eve, there are 300 photons reaching a single SPAD, at which point the counting rate of this SPAD drops to \SI{32}{\hertz} ($P^=_{click,t}=3.2\times10^{-8}$).